-New Credit Facilities
+Credit Facilities

-On May 6, 2021, the Company entered into a senior secured credit agreement (the "New Credit Agreement") with Silicon Valley Bank, individually as a lender and agent ("Agent"), and the other lenders from time to time parties thereto (together with Silicon Valley Bank as a lender, the "Lenders"), which provides for a new five-year \$80 million term loan (the "New Term Loan Facility") and a \$40 million revolving credit facility (the "New Revolving Credit Facility" and, together with the New Term Loan Facility, the "New Credit Facilities").
-The initial borrowings under the New Credit Agreement, including \$25 million under the New Revolving Credit Facility, were funded on May 14, 2021.
+On May 6, 2021, the Company entered into a senior secured credit agreement (the "Credit Agreement") with Silicon Valley Bank, individually as a lender and agent ("Agent"), and the other lenders from time to time parties thereto (together with Silicon Valley Bank as a lender, the "Lenders"), which provides for a five-year \$80 million term loan (the "Term Loan Facility") and a \$40 million revolving credit facility (the "Revolving Credit Facility" and, together with the Term Loan Facility, the "Credit Facilities").
+The initial borrowings under the Credit Agreement, including \$25 million under the Revolving Credit Facility, were funded on May 14, 2021.

-Interest on the borrowings under the New Credit Facilities is payable in arrears on the applicable interest payment date at an annual interest rate of reserve-adjusted, 90-day LIBOR (subject to a 0.50% floor) plus, initially, 3.00% and after the Agent receives copies of the consolidated financial statements of the Company for the fiscal quarter ending June 30, 2021: 3.25% if the Consolidated Senior Net Leverage Ratio (as defined in the New Credit Agreement) is greater than or equal to 3.00:1.00; 3.00% if the Consolidated Senior Net Leverage Ratio is greater than or equal to 2.00:1.00 but less than 3.00:1.00; 2.75% if the Consolidated Senior Net Leverage Ratio is greater than or equal to 2.00:1.00; and 2.50% if the Consolidated Senior Net Leverage Ratio is greater than or equal to 1.00:1.00, and 2.50% if the Consolidated Senior Net Leverage Ratio is less than 1.00:1.00.
-The New Credit Agreement requires the Company to pay the Lenders an unused commitment fee equal to, initially, 0.35% per annum of the average unused portion of the New Revolving Credit Facility and after the Agent receives copies of the consolidated financial statements of the Company for the fiscal quarter ending June 30, 2021: 0.40% per annum of the average unused portion of the New Revolving Credit Facility if the Consolidated Senior Net Leverage Ratio is greater than or equal to 3.00:1.00; 0.35% per annum of the average unused portion of the New Revolving Credit Facility if the Consolidated Senior Net Leverage Ratio is greater than or equal to 2.00:1.00 but less than 3.00:1.00; 0.30% per annum of the average unused portion of the New Revolving Credit Facility if the Consolidated Senior Net Leverage Ratio is greater than or equal to 2.00:1.00 but less than 3.00:1.00; 0.30% per annum of the average unused portion of the New Revolving Credit Facility if the Consolidated Senior Net Leverage Ratio is greater than or equal to 2.00:1.00 but less than 3.00:1.00; 0.30% per annum of the average unused portion of the New Revolving Credit Facility if the
+Interest on the borrowings under the Credit Facilities is payable in arrears on the applicable interest payment date at an annual interest rate of reserveadjusted, 90-day LIBOR (subject to a 0.50% floor) plus, initially, 3.00% and after the Agent receives copies of the consolidated financial statements of the Company for the fiscal quarter ending June 30, 2021: 3.25% if the Consolidated Senior Net

+Leverage Ratio (as defined in the Credit Agreement) is greater than or equal to 3.00:1.00; 3.00% if the Consolidated Senior Net Leverage Ratio is greater than or equal to 2.00:1.00 but less than 3.00:1.00; 2.75% if the Consolidated Senior Net Leverage Ratio is greater than or equal to 1.00:1.00 but less than 2.00:1.00; and 2.50% if the Consolidated Senior Net Leverage Ratio is less than 1.00:1.00.
+The Credit Agreement requires the Company to pay the Lenders an unused commitment fee equal to, initially, 0.35% per annum of the average unused portion of the Revolving Credit Facility and after the Agent receives copies of the consolidated financial statements of the Company for the fiscal quarter ending June 30, 2021: 0.40% per annum of the average unused portion of the Revolving Credit Facility if the Consolidated Senior Net Leverage Ratio is greater than or equal to 2.00:1.00; 0.35% per annum of the average Ratio is greater than or equal to 2.00:1.00; 0.35% per annum of the Average Ratio is greater than or equal to 2.00:1.00; 0.35% per annum of the Revolving Credit Facility if the Consolidated Senior Net Leverage Ratio is greater than or equal to 2.00:1.00; 0.35% per annum of the average unused portion of the Revolving Credit Facility if the Consolidated Senior Net Leverage Ratio is greater than or equal to 2.00:1.00 but less than 3.00:1.00; 0.30% per annum of the average unused portion of the Revolving Credit Facility if the Consolidated Senior Net Leverage Ratio is greater than or equal to 2.00:1.00 but less than 3.00:1.00; 0.30% per annum of the average unused portion of the Revolving Credit Facility if the Consolidated Senior Net Leverage Ratio is greater than or equal to 1.00:1.00 but less than 2.00:1.00; and 0.25% per annum of the average unused portion of the Revolving Credit Facility if the Consolidated Senior Net Leverage Ratio is less than 1.00:1.00.
+If all or a portion of the loans under the Term Loan Facility are prepaid, then the Company will be required to pay a fee equal to 1% of the of the aggrega